wp-plugins/quotery-quote-of-the-day/trunk/README.txt

 == Screenshots ==

-1. Image of the Quote of the Day with the light theme.
+1. Quote of the Day with the light theme.
-2. The options for the Quote of the Day widget.
+2. Options for the Quote of the Day widget.

 == Changelog ==

+= 1.0.2 =
+* Removed excessive source links.
+* Updated ReadMe File

 = 1.0.1 =
 * Updated text of widget